ASCE Wisconsin Section

 Until 1962, the officers consisted of president, first and second vice-presidents, and a secretary-treasurer.
 In 1962, the latter offices were separated.
 In 1969, the office of president-elect was created, replacing one of the vice-presidents.

 As mentioned, four branches have been established—Madison in 1962, Fox River Valley in 1966, Northwest in 1974, and Southeast in 1977.
 In 1995, the Madison Branch was renamed the Southwest Branch to more accurately indicate the Branch membership.
-There are five student chapters in the Section located at the University of Wisconsin-Madison (established in 1921), University of Wisconsin-Platteville (established in 1967), University of Wisconsin-Milwaukee (established in 1970), Marquette University (established in 1923); and at Milwaukee School of Engineering (established in 1991).
+There are six student chapters in the Section located at the University of Wisconsin-Madison (established in 1921), University of Wisconsin-Platteville (established in 1967), University of Wisconsin-Milwaukee (established in 1970), Marquette University (established in 1923), Milwaukee School of Engineering (established in 1991); and at University of Wisconsin-Green Bay (established in 2020).
 Annually, awards are made to the outstanding senior student members of each student chapter.

 The Section has thirteen standing committees and seven technical committees whose duties and scopes are outlined elsewhere.
 Committees of the section also work with and advise the student chapters.
 The Board of Directors assigns its members to maintain contact with these committees.
 These committees report their activities and accomplishments periodically to the Board and annually summarize their activities for incorporation in the Annual Report.